andreasabel/inCode/entry/introduction-to-singletons-1.md

 [^1]: This series will be based on [a
     talk](http://talks.jle.im/lambdaconf-2017/singletons/) I gave over the
-    summer, and will expand on it eventually.
+    summer, and will expand on it.

 [^2]: The `'` ticks are technically optional, but I find that it’s good style,
     at this point in Haskell, to use them whenever you can.
 It’ll prevent a lot